AdithyaSajjanBN/Perfios-Internship/README.md

     3) Business knowledge models: Reusable pieces of decision logic.
     4) Knowledge sources: External regulations, documents, committees, policies, and so on that shape decision logic.
     5) Decision service: A decision service is a top-level decision, with well-defined inputs, that is published as a service for invocation.

+  Create a file with .dmn extension in VSCode, the file with .dmn extension are automatically displayed as graphical models.